-This certification has taken an in-arrears offsetting approach for CY22 and forward offsetting approach for the duration of a project.
-The total emission to offset is 17,158 t CO2-e.
-The total number of eligible offsets used in this report is 6,531.
-Of the total eligible offsets used, 5,157 were previously banked and 1,374 were newly purchased and retired.
-5,401 are remaining and have been banked for future use.
+This certification has taken an in-arrears offsetting approach for CY23 and forward offsetting approach for the duration of a project.
+The total emission to offset is 9,037 t CO_2 -e.
+The total number of eligible offsets used in this report is 8,860 units.
+This difference can be explained by a correction of previously reported emissions.
+Of the total eligible offsets used, 5,401 units were previously banked and 8,000 units were newly purchased and retired.
+4,541 units are remaining and have been banked for future use.